NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 4A DEF window starts frame 10 and ends frame 27 (animation ends frame 42)
 - Act4A
     - Unblockable
+    - Has proper intangibility that ends when Iruka lands
     - Comes out faster on hit
+    - Crushes touched up
     - Grabbable on landing
-    - Has fuse flag, making iruka unhittable until the move finishes
 - 8B
     - Replaced with 2B(B)
     - Does 20 damage from 26